TELOS-syslab/MerlinOSDI26AE/README.md

 ## Notes for Reviewers

-- The quick-start path regenerates all provided figures from bundled data and is the recommended AE baseline due to low resource cost.
+- Use the Getting Started path for the lowest-cost AE check.
-- The full trace-driven evaluation is reproducible but very expensive in CPU time, memory, and storage; we recommend spot-checking representative traces unless sufficient compute is available.
+- Full reproduction is available but expensive in CPU time, memory, and storage.
-- The scripts are resumable in the sense that they inspect existing output files and skip completed policy results when possible.
+- The scripts are resumable and skip completed results when possible.
-- No private datasets are required.
-The large traces are publicly available from the URLs listed above.
+- No private datasets are required; all large traces are publicly available.
-- The artifact does not intentionally perform destructive operations.
-The installation scripts do use `sudo apt`, `sudo make install`, and Docker.
+- The installation scripts use `sudo apt`, `sudo make install`, and Docker.
-- The repository does not include the full trace corpus.
-This keeps the artifact package small and relies on the public dataset archive listed below.